boeserwolf/sublime-phpfmt/README.md

 ### Installation
 Install this plugin through Package Manager.

 It runs better with PHP 5.5 or newer installed in the machine running the plugin.
-Although there are reports saying it works seemingly correctly with PHP 5.3.24
+Although there are reports saying it works seemingly correctly with PHP 5.3.24, however slow.

 ### Settings